What’s the difference between a piano and a fish? You can tune a piano, but you can’t tuna fish!

 “I exhort therefore, that, first of all supplications, prayers, intercessions, and giving of thanks, be made for all men.”

-The word “supplication” means to ask someone for something (I Kings 8:52; Esther 4:8).
+The word “supplication” means to ask someone for something (1 Kings 8:52; Esth.
+4:8).
 Some grace believers are uncomfortable asking God for things, but it is our own apostle Paul who encourages us to “let your requests be made known unto God” (Phil.
 4:6).
 Just try not to be as selfish as unbelievers are when they pray.
 I once saw a comic strip that featured God sitting at a computer and saying to an angel, “I need to set up a spam filter to block requests to win the lottery!”
-While Paul says to let your requests be made known unto God “in every thing,” the more you mature in Christ, the less selfish your requests will be.
+While Paul says to let your requests be made known unto God “in every thing,” the more you mature in Christ, the less your

-If you’re wondering what the difference is between “supplications” and “prayers,” don’t tell anyone!
-You see, if you are wondering that, it means you think the word “prayer” means to ask God for things!
+If you’re wondering what the difference is between “supplications” and “prayers” (the next category Paul mentions)—don’t tell anyone!
+You see, if you are wondering that, it means you think the word prayer means to ask God for things.
 But there are lots of other things you can say to God in prayer.
-You can praise Him for His goodness and His grace, or just talk to Him about whatever is on your heart.
-If you have children who only call when they need something, you know how God feels if all you ever do is ask Him for things.
+For example, you can praise Him for His goodness and His grace.
+Speaking of tuning things, an old hymn contains the powerful prayerful line, “tune my heart to sing Thy grace.”

 To the Reader: